-When Stillwater’s Lift Bridge and Minneapolis’ Harriet Brewing opened the state’s first taprooms in 2012, the breweries also set the tone that music and beer go hand in hand.
+When Stillwater’s Lift Bridge opened one of the state’s first taprooms in 2012, it also set the tone that music and beer go hand in hand.
 It’s a model many have followed.
 The state’s elder taprooms host their own regular tunes, but finding live music to pair with a house-made beer today is an easy task all the way across the Land of 10,000 Lakes.

 “Initially, we started with a goal of one or two artists in a month,” says Jeff Zierdt of Lupulin Brewing in Big Lake.
 “But, we've been ramping toward having an artist at least one night each weekend, especially during the summer,” he says.
 It’s a sentiment that’s repeated elsewhere, whether in Moorhead, Mankato or Minneapolis.